DotNetAnalyzers/StyleCopAnalyzers/documentation/Configuration.md

 ### File naming conventions

-The `fileNamingConvention` property will determine how the [SA1649 File name must match type name](SA1649.md) analyzer will check file names.
+The `fileNamingConvention` property will determine how the [SA1649 File name should match type name](SA1649.md) analyzer will check file names.
 Given the following code:

 ```csharp